Choose Trek

 In the rare event that TTH shifts a trek:

-In such situations, we will issue a voucher to offset the cost difference between the originally scheduled trek and the alternative trek.
-This voucher can be redeemed at any time within one year from the date of issue.
-Please note that a refund fee or reimbursement of the cost difference is not applicable in these cases.
+In these cases, a voucher is issued to mitigate the difference in cost between the two treks.
+You can redeem the voucher at any time over a period of one year from the date of issue.
+A refund fee or refund of the difference is not applicable.

 Note: